Singapore becomes first country to approve sale of lab-grown meat

 Demand for alternatives to regular meat is surging due to consumer concerns about health, animal welfare and the environment.
 Plant-based meat options, popularised by Beyond Meat Inc and Impossible Foods, increasingly feature on supermarket shelves and restaurant menus.

-But so-called clean or cultured meat, which is grown from cells outside the animal, is still at a nascent stage.
+But so-called clean or cultured meat, which is grown from animal muscle cells in a lab, is still at a nascent stage given high production costs.

 “The first-in-the-world regulatory allowance of real, high-quality meat created directly from animal cells for safe human consumption paves the way for a forthcoming small-scale commercial launch in Singapore,” Eat Just said on Wednesday.

-The firm said the meat will be sold as nuggets, adding that launch details for the product will follow later.
-It has previously said that each nugget will cost $50.
+The firm said the meat will be sold as nuggets and had previously pegged their cost at $50 each.

+But co-founder and CEO Josh Tetrick said the cost has since come down and the meat would be priced at parity to premium chicken when it first launches in a restaurant in Singapore “in the very near term”.
+He declined to give exact details or costs.

+The company is targeting operating profitability before the end of 2021, and hopes to go public soon after, Tetrick added.

 Our Standards: The Thomson Reuters Trust Principles.